Image: insta_photos / stock.adobe.com

 - 2020 was the first year that the income thresholds for IRMAA surcharges were adjusted for inflation.
 Prior to that, it started at $85,000 and that number had been unchanged since the program began.
 But starting in 2020, the thresholds were adjusted for inflation, with the low-end threshold increasing to $87,000 for a single person.

 - In 2021, the IRMAA thresholds were indexed again, with the low-end threshold increasing to $88,000 for a single person.
 So a Medicare beneficiary whose 2019 tax return showed an income above $88,000 would be paying the IRMAA surcharge for Part B and Part D in 2021.

-Will there be a rate increase in 2022?
+Will there be a Part B rate increase in 2023?

 We don’t yet have concrete details from CMS; the final number often isn’t published until November, just weeks before the start of the year.
-But the Medicare Trustees Report, which was published in late August, projects that the standard Part B premium will be $158.50/month in 2022.
-(People subject to IRMAA will pay more).
+But the Medicare Trustees Report, which was published in June 2022, projects that the standard Part B premium will remain unchanged at $170.10/month in 2023 (People subject to IRMAA will pay more).
 The lower-than-expected costs for Aduhelm, a new Alzheiemer’s drug, are resulting in savings that the federal government plans to use to keep part B premium increases modest or non-existent in 2023.

-CMS has projected that the average Part D premium will increase slightly, to $33/month, in 2022.
+CMS has projected that the average Part D premium will decrease slightly, to $31.50/month, in 2023.
 But there is always significant variation in Part D premiums from one plan to another, so there are a wide range of options for enrollees.
 And as is the case for Part B, beneficiaries subject to IRMAA pay more for their Part D coverage.